ensembleanalytics/ensembleci/README.md

 # An Open Source CI/CD Platform For Data Engineers

 Timeflow is a Continuous Integration and Continuous Delivery platform designed specifically for the needs of Data Engineers.
+It is built around the open source project [dbt Core](https://github.com/dbt-labs/dbt-core), a new but rapidly adopted tool that is used for defining and executing data transformations using SQL.

+# Why Use Timeflow?

-It is designed to help businesses improve the quality, reliability and timeliness of their data pipelines.
+Timeflow is designed to help businesses improve the quality, reliability and timeliness of their data pipelines.

+This is achieved by:

+- Automating deployments into development and testing environments as code is developed by Data Engineers
-This is achieved by improving collaboration within data teams, and by implementing an automated but controlled development lifecycle around their data transformation code.
+- Implementing a controlled development lifecycle around data transformation code
+- Improving collaboration and visibility within Data Engineering teams

 # Building On dbt Core